 - Use phonic awareness to help spell unknown words.

 - Develop a good knowledge and understanding of spelling patterns and irregularities in English spelling

 Handwriting is an important life skill that influences the quality of work throughout the curriculum.
-At the end of Key Stage 2, all pupils should have the ability to produce fluent, legible and, eventually, speedy joined-up handwriting.
+At St. Philip's, we teach handwriting using Letter-Join.
+We aim to make handwriting an automatic process that does not interfere with creative and mental thinking.
+By the end of Key Stage 2, we expect all pupils to have the ability to produce fluent, legible and, eventually, speedy joined-up handwriting.